Robert Berdella: 4315 Charlotte Street

-To his neighbors, Berdella was considered to be flamboyant yet helpful and civic-minded, despite the generally unkempt state of his property and his somewhat haughty attitude.
+To his neighbors, Berdella was considered flamboyant yet helpful and civic-minded, despite the generally unkempt state of his property and his somewhat haughty attitude.
 Beginning in the late 1970s, Berdella worked with the South Hyde Park Crime Prevention and Neighborhood Association, becoming their chairman in the early 1980s and encouraging neighborhood watch patrols.
-He remained active in the association until the mid-1980s, when he relinquished his position.
+He remained active in the association until the mid-1980s, when he left his position.
 Berdella also volunteered at fundraising events for a local public television station until the mid-1980s.

-Shortly before Berdella moved into his Charlotte Street address, he began working as a short-order cook in various restaurants around Kansas Cityin part to help pay lawyer fees and fines accrued from his previous drug arrests.
-As a means of obtaining additional income, he also sold items of art and antiques he had accrued and collected from contacts he had established in Africa, Asia, South America, and various Pacific Rim countries.
+Shortly before Berdella moved into his Charlotte Street address, he began working as a short-order cook in various restaurants around Kansas City, in part to help pay lawyer fees and fines accrued from his previous drug arrests.
+For additional income, he also sold art and antiques he had collected via contacts he had established in Africa, Asia, South America, and various Pacific Rim countries.
 He initially operated this side business from his home.

-Both Berdella's career and the side business eventually flourished, and by the mid-1970s he began working as a senior cook at several renowned Kansas City restaurants, also joining a local chefs' association and helping establish a training program for aspiring chefs at a local community college.
-Simultaneously, he began to devote more of his attention to his own business as opposed to his work as a chef.
-By 1981 he had established several contractual agreements with both national and international contacts for his own antiques business.
-He viewed this business as his full-time job and later ceased working as a chef.
+Both Berdella's cooking career and the antiques business flourished, and by the mid-1970s he began working as a senior cook at several renowned Kansas City restaurants.
+He joined a local chefs' association and helped establish a training program for aspiring chefs at a local community college.
+At the same time, he devoted more attention to his own business.
+By 1981 he had established several contractual agreements with both national and international contacts for his antiques business.
+He viewed this as his full-time job and later ceased working as a chef.

 Bob's Bazaar Bizarre

 In 1982, Berdella began renting his own booth at the Westport Flea Market.
 This store was named Bob's Bazaar Bizarre, and primarily sold and traded primitive art, jewelry, and antiques.
-Although occasionally making a generous monthly profit, the income he typically generated via this business was often not sufficient to maintain his daily expenses and to make ends meet.
-As a result, Berdella would occasionally steal or scavenge for items to sell at his booth or take lodgers at his home as a means of gaining additional income.
+Although occasionally making a generous monthly profit, the income from this business was insufficient to maintain his expenses and make ends meet.
+As a result, Berdella would occasionally steal or scavenge items to sell at his booth.
+He would also take lodgers at his home as a means of gaining additional income.

-At his work premises, Berdella became acquainted with a fellow merchant named Paul Howell, who operated a booth adjacent to his own.
+At the flea market, Berdella became acquainted with a fellow merchant named Paul Howell, who operated a booth adjacent to his own.
 Soon, Berdella became acquainted with Paul Howell's younger son, Jerry.
-Initially, Jerry Howell and his friends scathed and taunted Berdella over his overt homosexuality, although according to Berdella, Jerry Howell later confided in him that he and his friends occasionally earned money as male prostitutes.
+Initially, Jerry Howell and his friends taunted Berdella for his overt homosexuality, although according to Berdella, Jerry Howell later confided to him that he and his friends occasionally earned money as male prostitutes.

-By the early 1980s, Paul Howell had relocated his business to a store close to the intersection of 39th and Main Street.
-His family had also moved into an apartment above the shop.
-Berdella remained a casual friend of the family, also offering his assistance if Jerry encountered any minor scrapes with the law.
+By the early 1980s, Paul Howell had relocated his business to a store close to the intersection of 39th and Main Street, with his family living in an apartment above the shop.
+Berdella remained a casual friend of the family, offering his assistance if Jerry encountered any minor scrapes with the law.
 By the summer of 1984, Jerry Howell had turned 19.